syncthing/docs/users/untrusted.rst

 The following things are *not* protected:

 - Folder ID and label
-- File sizes.
-Files grow a little on the encrypted side compared to the plaintext original, but it's still easy to derive the original size from the encrypted file.
+- File sizes (files grow a little on the encrypted side compared to the plaintext original, but it's still easy to derive the original size from the encrypted file)

 Encryption is AES-256-GCM with a key derived from the password and folder ID using scrypt.